Version 2.0. Last changed 2nd October 2018

-7.1 In order to receive any payments, the Member Buyer will be required to create an account with Our Payment Provider.
+7.1 In order to receive any payments, the Freelancer will be required to be from one of the supported countries and to create an account with Our Payment Provider.
 This can be done via the MicroJobs website.
-Our Payment Provider terms: https://jobs.collab365.community/payment_provider_terms
+Our Payment Provider terms are: https://stripe.com/gb/connect-account/legal

-7.2 All payments made by Buyer Members will be done via to Our Payment Provider.
+7.2 All payments made by Buyer Members will be done via Our Payment Provider.

 7.3 Freelancers must not accept direct payments from Member Buyers.